-We as viewers are also included in this conversation — we can disrupt, confuse, and add to it.
-Hepworth would have wanted viewers to circumambulate, walk through, and even climb on the sculpture.
-The interactive possibilities and new perspectives are endless as the conversation is extended out to the viewer.
+We as viewers are also included in this conversation – we can disrupt, confuse, and add to it.
+Hepworth would have wanted viewers to circumambulate, walkthrough, and even climb on the sculpture.
+The interactive possibilities and new perspectives are endless as the conversation is extended to the viewer.

 The stones create their own space that you must enter into for the conversation to be whole.
 The “conversation” mentioned in the title of the work is ambiguous and abstract, however, in one sense, this is a conversation about space: how a human relates spatially to the sculpture and how parts of the sculpture interact with each other.

-For Dore Ashton, writer, professor, and critic on modern and contemporary art, Hepworth’s Conversation with Magic Stones satisfies the desire for an origin story:
+For Dore Ashton, writer, professor, and critic of modern and contemporary art, Hepworth’s Conversation with Magic Stones satisfies the desire for an origin story: